The Gobi March (China) 2017 starts on Sunday, 18 June and is the 14th edition of the event.

 The finish line of Stage 6 is a time for celebration for all race participants to enjoy the past week of hard work.
 Finishing competitors receive their finisher medals and everyone partakes in food and drink.
 There is local music and sometimes dancers providing entertainment.
 The finish line takes an enormous amount of thought and planning, but sometimes plans need to be changed.
 In the past, we've had to purchase wheat fields and hire elderly men as the cheering squad.
 Oftentimes, we've had children from local schools attend the finish line to cheer on those reaching the finale of 250 kilometers.

 Competitors that finish the Gobi March receive specially designed pewter medals presented at the Stage 6 finish line.
 Each medal is made of the highest quality pewter from Malaysia and weighs 345 grams.
+The medals have become an iconic feature of the 4 Deserts.

 In 2015, the 4 Deserts Race Series introduced 25L re-useable bottles of water to reduce trash and lessen the environmental impact.
 By using this new water system, we have reduced the amount of rubbish generated from plastic bottles by 70%.
 This is part of the 4 Deserts Race Series values to leave no trace.
 During the Gobi March more than 15,000 liters of water will be consumed by participants as they complete the course and prepare their meals at the Camp each night.